 Selling and marketing expenses include payroll, employee benefits and other headcount-related costs associated with sales and marketing personnel, non-billable time for professional services personnel and advertising, promotions, trade shows, seminars and other programs.
-Selling and marketing expenses increased \$413,124 or 49%, to \$1,264,052 for the three months ended December 31, 2012 compared to \$850,928 for the three months ended December 31, 2011.
-The increase is primarily due to increased personnel-related costs, including stock-based and other incentive compensation expense, related to an increase in headcount associated with establishing our direct sales force.
-As a percentage of revenue, selling and marketing expenses increased to 38% for the three months ended December 31, 2012 compared to 24% for the three months ended December 31, 2011.
+Selling and marketing expenses increased \$585,849, or 46%, to \$1,849,901 in the three months ended December 31, 2013 compared to \$1,264,052 in the three months ended December 31, 2012.
+As a percentage of revenue, selling and marketing expenses increased to 41% in the three months ended December 31, 2013 compared to 38% in the three months ended December 31, 2012.
+The increase is primarily due to increased personnel-related costs, including stock-based and other incentive compensation expense, totaling \$545,130, related to an increase in headcount associated with the growth of our business.